andrew-hossack/dash-tools/docs/source/commands/docker/index.rst

 =======
-docker
+init
 =======

-``dashtools docker [--init <image name>]``
+The docker init command is used to create a new docker image from the current directory.

 Usage
 ========

-The docker init command is used to create a new docker image from the current directory.
+``dashtools docker [--init <image name>]``

 Examples